CPLamb/WhirlyGlobe-Maply-Site/tutorial/remote_NASA_image_layers.md

 If you haven't got one here is a suitable [ViewController.m]({{ site.baseurl }}/tutorial/code/ViewController_vector_selection.m) file to start with.
 This version has a remote image layer already configured and it makes a nice starting point.

-Let's start by explaining whatever????
+In this tutorial we are going to get a base layer map from the GIBS site, and then we will add an overlay layer to that globe.
 ### NASA GIBS base layer tile sources

-All we need to do is replace the existing MaplyRemoteTileSource URL with one supplied thru the GIBS website.
+All we need to do is replace the existing MaplyRemoteTileSource URL with one supplied thru the [GIBS website](https://wiki.earthdata.nasa.gov/display/GIBS/GIBS+Available+Imagery+Products#expand-CorrectedReflectance5Products).
 Here are two URLs that provide a base layer for your Whirly Globe.

 {% highlight bash %}
 http://map1.vis.earthdata.nasa.gov/wmts-webmerc/MODIS_Terra_CorrectedReflectance_TrueColor/default/2015-06-07/GoogleMapsCompatible_Level9/